THE SECRET LIFE OF CLOUDS

 How about the Himalayas?

-Generally, all the ultra mountains, from Everest downwards, are hard to forecast, because weather models are not precise in these heights.
+Generally, all the ultra mountains, from Everest downwards, are hard to forecast, because weather models are not precise at these heights.

 I have made a few misinterpretations myself, concerning predictions of snowfall or lacking high winds to blow the fresh snow apart.
-30 centimetres of powder instead of predicted three centimetres in a place like K2’s North Face can slow down an expedition to a point where the time schedule just doesn’t work out anymore, not to talk about the most obvious danger in these steep flanks: avalanches.
+30 centimeters of powder instead of the predicted three centimeters in a place like K2’s North Face can slow down an expedition to a point where the schedule just doesn’t work out anymore, not to talk about the most obvious danger in these steep flanks: avalanches.

 And concerning peaks that are close to the ocean?

-When extreme-skier Axel Naglich and his team climbed and skied down Mount St. Elias (5489 m) in the summer of 2007 on the coast of Alaska, I was almost at the end of my wits.
-I have never told him this, but I really suffered.
+When extreme skier Axel Naglich and his team climbed and skied down Mount St. Elias (5489 m) in the summer of 2007 on the coast of Alaska, I was almost at the end of my wits.
+I have never told him this, but I suffered.
 At the nearest weather station, they register 3700 ml of precipitation per year.
 That’s approximately 37 to 40 meters of fresh snow per year!
-So when he called me to get information on the conditions in the snowfield right underneath the peak, I can’t predict if there’s not going to be a slide, but in the end, it worked out fine.
+So when he called me to get information on the conditions in the snowfield right underneath the peak, I couldn’t predict if there was not going to be a slide, but in the end, it worked out fine.

 I don’t take money for my advice and to me, the most valuable reward is when my clients get back down safely – whether or not they have reached the summit!